getify/You-Dont-Know-JS/scope & closures/ch3.md

 ## Scope From Functions

 The most common answer to those questions is that JavaScript has function-based scope.
-That is, each function you declare creates a bubble for itself, but no other structures create their own scope bubbles.
+That is, each function you define creates a bubble for itself, but no other structures create their own scope bubbles.
 As we'll see in just a little bit, this is not quite true.

 But first, let's explore function scope and its implications.